0xLympid/objection-filter/README.md

 Creating quick counts and sums on a model can speed up development significantly.
 An example could be the _numberOfOrders_ for a _Customer_ model.

+#### 4. Returning

+The returned data is paginated by default and has a max limit of 100 records.
+You can specify the max limit with the field `defaultPageLimit`in the definition of the class.

 ## Usage

 The filtering library can be applied onto every _findAll_ REST endpoint e.g. `GET /api/{Model}?filter={"limit": 1}`